A medical procedure in the laboratory to determine if there is tuberculosis.

-Throughout the world, the most common diagnostic test used to detect tuberculosis is the microscopic examination of stained sputum or other clinical material stained on a glass slide.
+The most common diagnostic test used to detect tuberculosis is the microscopic examination of stained sputum or other clinical material on a glass slide.

-When present in sufficiently high concentrations, the bacteria can be easily identified by a trained technician using this technique called Bacilloscopy, which has changed little since it was invented more than 100 years ago.
+When present in sufficiently high concentrations, the bacteria can be easily identified by a trained technician using Bacilloscopy, which has changed little since it was invented more than 100 years ago.

-Baciloscopy is cheap to perform, specific enough to indicate treatment in countries where TB prevails, and can be completed in a matter of hours if necessary.
+Baciloscopy is cheap to perform, specific enough to indicate treatment in countries where TB prevails, and can be completed in hours if necessary.

-Bacilloscopy requires a large number of bacilli for the result to be positive (5000-10,000 per ml of sputum) and identifies the most infectious subset of patients.
+Bacilloscopy requires many bacilli for the result to be positive (5000-10,000 per ml of sputum) and identifies the most infectious subset of patients.

 Diagnosis of traditional sputum smear and TB manual: